Dictatorship: 21st century dictatorships

 Dictatorship in Europe largely ended after the fall of the Soviet Union in 1991, and the liberalization of most communist states.
 Belarus under the rule of Alexander Lukashenko has been described as "the last European dictatorship", though the rule of Vladimir Putin in Russia has also been described as a dictatorship.
 Latin America saw a period of liberalization similar to that of Europe at the end of the Cold War, with Cuba being the only Latin American country that did not experience any degree of liberalization between 1992 and 2010.
 The countries of Central Asia did not liberalize after the fall of the Soviet Union, instead forming as dictatorships led by former elites of the Communist Party and then later by successive dictators.
 These countries maintain parliaments and human rights organizations, but these remain under the control of the countries' respective dictators.

-The Middle East and Northern Africa did not undergo liberalization during the third wave of democratisation, and most countries in this region remain dictatorships in the 21st century.
-Dictatorships in the Middle East and Northern Africa are either illiberal republics in which a president holds power through unfair elections, or they are absolute monarchies in which power is inherited.
-Iraq, Israel, Lebanon, and Palestine are the only democratic nations in the region, with Israel being the only nation in this region that affords broad political liberties to its citizens.
-Dictatorships in the Middle East are primarily guided by Islamic nationalism.
+The Middle East and North Africa did not undergo liberalization during the third wave of democratisation, and most countries in this region remain dictatorships in the 21st century.
+Dictatorships in the Middle East and Northern Africa usually take the form of illiberal republics in which a president holds power through unfair elections.
+Iraq, Israel, Lebanon, and Palestine are the only democratic nations in the region.
+Although Tunisia was seen as a pillar of the Arab Spring for democracy, by 2023, it was no longer classified as a democracy.
+Turkey's President Recep Tayyip Erdoğan has been described by several sources as a dictator or as a personalist leader.

-Measurement

-One of the tasks in political science is to measure and classify regimes as either democracies or dictatorship (authoritarian) countries.
-Freedom House, the Polity data series, and the Democracy-Dictatorship Index are three of the most used data series by political scientists.
-Generally, two research approaches exist: the minimalist approach, which focuses on whether a country has continued elections that are competitive, and the substantive approach, which expands the concept of democracy to include human rights, freedom of the press, and the rule of law.
-The Democracy-Dictatorship Index is seen as an example of the minimalist approach, whereas the Polity data series is more substantive.